 Make a Unique Website

-Moving features from the sidebar to inside of a page or post is a good way to stand out from other websites.
-Keep in mind, many of the widgets you will see, are made to be seen in the sidebar or footer areas.
-This does not mean that they will not work directly in a page or post, but they might not look normal in those positions.
+Moving features from the sidebar to the inside of a page or post is a good way to stand out from other websites.
+Keep in mind, many of the widgets you will see are made to be seen in the sidebar or footer areas.
+This does not mean that they will not work directly on a page or post, but they might not look normal in those positions.

 For example, a calendar looks normal as a post or a page, but a search bar does not.
 As long as you spend some time to make sure a widget inside of a page will look good, everything should be fine.
 Remember to always listen to your visitors’ feedback because they will be the first to mention to you if something looks out of place.

 You can also help with the design side of it by keeping your website up-to-date.
 This includes the theme, plugins, WordPress itself, and PHP.
 If you do all of this, then you will have a unique website and be able to seamlessly add widgets to any post or page content on your site.